DrewThomasson/VoxNovel/readme.md

 output_audiobooks: This is where all of your m4b audiobook files will be stored

+Working_files: Holds all of the working files used by the program while activly running.

+tortoise: Holds all the sample voice files

 ## Features
-- Free and entirely locally run
+- [x] Free and entirely locally run
-- Supports all ebook file formats by using calibre
+- [x] Supports all ebook file formats by using calibre
-- Can run on CPU or CUDA GPU
+- [x] Can run on CPU or CUDA GPU
-- Autoselects a starting estimated voice by pronouns per character
+- [x] Autoselects a starting estimated voice by pronouns per character
-- Supports all models in Coqui TTS and all voices in the models
+- [x] Supports all models in Coqui TTS and all voices in the models
-- Easily create a new voice actor in seconds through voice cloning in GUI
+- [x] Easily create a new voice actor in seconds through voice cloning in GUI
-- Can play audio by clicking on the text in the book viewer in GUI
+- [x] Can play audio by clicking on the text in the book viewer in GUI
-- Ability to regenerate specific lines if they came out weird
+- [x] Ability to regenerate specific lines if they came out weird
-- Ability to add custome fine tuned models for specific voice with the click of a button in GUI
+- [x] Ability to add custome fine tuned models for specific voice with the click of a button in GUI
-- Outputs a single file output as m4b to include all the metadata(chapters book image ect) -Supports styletts2 as a model you can select from for voice cloning for WICKED FAST speed (even on cpu)
+- [x] Outputs a single file output as m4b to include all the metadata(chapters book image ect)
+- [x] Supports styletts2 as a model you can select from for voice cloning for WICKED FAST speed (even on cpu)

 ## Incoming Planned Features
-- Ability to change the character for a line if incorrectly attributed by booknlp
+- [ ] Ability to change the character for a line if incorrectly attributed by booknlp
-- Make it so that all the included voices and models already have their premade own demo voices
+- [ ] Make it so that all the included voices and models already have their premade own demo voices
-- Make it so that the demo audio for the cloned voices is not their reference audio but what their voices sound like generated
+- [ ] Make it so that the demo audio for the cloned voices is not their reference audio but what their voices sound like generated
-- Using whisper transcriptions to cut hallucinations out of generated audio
+- [ ] Using whisper transcriptions to cut hallucinations out of generated audio
-- adding a low vram checkbox option in gui
+- [ ] adding a low vram checkbox option in gui

 ## Special thanks to:
 -@sidharthrajaram